Nyandisk/quiz/README.md

 # quiz

 A simple library I made for creating short multiple choice or typing questions.
-It is in no way perfect, but works enough to make studying school things easier.
+It is in no way perfect, but works enough to make my inefficient study methods somewhat efficient.

 # Usage
  - Copy `question.hpp` into your project and include it